publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 The conventions dictate the first of these in each case, but we are looking at the possible options and encourage new choices.

+> Note that in the First Folio .....

 Each scene label is normally followed by a **location** for that scene.

 #### Location